wilburb/django_google_analytics/README.rst

   documentation at the following url.
   http://docs.djangoproject.com/en/dev/howto/custom-template-tags/

 Installation
 ------------
-1) Place the django_site_googleanalytics directory in your python site/dist packages directory.
+1) easy_install django_google_analytics
-2) add the google_analytics to your INSTALLED_APPS
+2) add google_analytics to your INSTALLED_APPS
 3) syncdb or migrate if you use south
-4) In the django admin interface visit the "Google analytics" page and add your google web property id for the site you wish to track.
+4) In the django admin interface visit the "Stes" page and add your google web property id for the site you wish to track.
 5) Add the following to your desired templates.
    {% load googleanalytics %}
-   # at the very bottom of your head section add this
+6) at the very bottom of your head section add this
    {% google_analytics %}
-   # if you want to avoid counting logged in user visits
+7) # if you want to avoid counting logged in user visits
    # surround the above line with the following
    {% if not user.is_staff %}
    {% endif %}
-6) Go to your google analytics control panel and refresh frantically to see if it is working
+8) Go to your google analytics control panel and refresh frantically to see if it is working